- Digital art is a valid form of art and is considered real art.

 What Is Digital Art

 Digital art is art created using some form of digital software or apparatus.
-In many cases, a digital artist will draw an outline or sketch on paper, then scan it onto the computer to continue working on it in a software.
+In some cases, a digital artist will draw an outline or sketch on paper, then scan it onto the computer to continue working on it in software.

-Popular art software includes Procreate, Clip Studio Paint (my no. 1 choice), Autodesk, Photoshop, and Krita.
+Popular art software includes Procreate, Clip Studio Paint, Autodesk, Photoshop, and Krita.
 These software, however, don’t seek to do the artist’s job for them.
-Rather, they seek to aid the artist in whatever his creative endeavors might be.
+Rather, they seek to aid the artist in his creative endeavors.
 One of the biggest advantages of using these software programs is having access to unlimited tools.

-Innovative programming allows the artist to choose from a variety of tools designed to simulate real-life art supplies.
+Innovative software allows the artist to choose from a variety of tools designed to simulate real-life art supplies.
 These tools include watercolor, pencils, airbrushes, and even stencils.

-It’s true that software relies on artificial intelligence (or a special piece of code) to fuel its abilities.
-However, these AI properties only seek to make the digital drawing process as close to real-life as possible.
-But the actual drawing process is left for the artist.
+Software indeed relies on artificial intelligence (or a special piece of code) to fuel its abilities.
+However, these AI properties only seek to make the digital drawing process as close to real life as possible.
+But the actual drawing and creation process is left to the artist.

-This includes making tools react to pressure sensitivity and the natural behaviors of the material (such as brush texture and thickness of paint).
-The result is not only an authentic experience for the artist but a piece that is indistinguishable from real life.
+This includes making tools react to pressure sensitivity and the natural behaviors of the material (such as brush texture and paint thickness).
+The result is not only an authentic experience for the artist but a piece indistinguishable from real life.

 Even the color picker alone eliminates the need for buying paint or specifically colored pencils or markers.

-But digital drawing comes with added benefits that traditional art doesn’t have, such as the ability to work in layers and undo actions.
-It gives the artist freedom to explore their creative intuitions without being limited by the page.
+But digital drawing has added benefits that traditional art doesn’t have, such as the ability to work in layers and undo actions.
+It allows the artist to explore their creative intuitions without being limited by the physical medium.

-And many of those artists don’t seek to add a hand-drawn feel to their pieces but rather experiment with digitized art styles and even CGI.
+And many of those artists don’t seek to add a hand-drawn feel to their pieces but rather experiment with digital art styles and even CGI.

 What Is Art

-Art is not defined by style, amount of effort, or medium it’s created on.
+Art is not defined by style, amount of effort, or medium it’s created.
 With the digital boom of the 21st century, computers were bound to intersect with the world of art, and it didn’t take long before they did.

-If art is what inspires us, and computers are what empower us and make us smarter, it’s natural that the two come together.
+If art inspires us, and computers empower us and make us smarter, it’s natural that the two come together.
 Some digital artists delve into niches such as “digital painting,” which is virtually indistinguishable from painting in real life.